viviczhou/Machine-Learning/Perceptron Algorithm/README.md

 Zhou_perceptron.py: The python file filled all the TODOs.

-train_dev_acc_iter_uploaded.png: A plot for the accuracies of training set and development set.
+train_dev_acc_iter.png: A plot for the accuracies of training set and development set.
 Shows how accuracy changes with the number of iterations (from 1 iterations to 110 iterations) when learning rate is constant (equals to 2).

-train_dev_acc_lr_uploaded.png: A plot for the accuracies of training set and development set.
+train_dev_acc_lr.png: A plot for the accuracies of training set and development set.
 Shows how accuracy changes with the learning rate (from 0.0 to 2.0 with step = 0.02),when number of iterations is constant (equals to 25).

-test_acc_iter_uploaded.png: A plot for the accuracies of testing set.
+test_acc_iter.png: A plot for the accuracies of testing set.
 Shows how accuracy changes with the number of iterations (from 1 iterations to 110 iterations) when learning rate is constant (equals to 2).

-test_acc_lr_uploaded.png: A plot for the accuracies of testing set.
+test_acc_lr.png: A plot for the accuracies of testing set.
 Shows how accuracy changes with the learning rate (from 0.0 to 2.0 with step = 0.02) when number of iterations is constant (equals to 25).

-README.txt: This file.
+README.md: This file.